-Following the Table 2, it is shown that the student's smoking habits were categorized into some criteria with the following distributions: moderate with 41 respondents (65%), mild with 14 respondents (22%), and severe with eight respondents (13%)
+In the Table 2 was shown that the student's smoking habits were categorized into some criteria with the following distributions: moderate with 41 respondents (65%), mild with 14 respondents (22%), and severe with eight respondents (13%).
+Identified that 53 respondents (84%) were highly supported to quit smoking, while 10 (16%) other respondents were gaining low social support.